ChiperSage/chipersage/README.md

 - https://github.com/ChiperSage/Login-Register-Codeigniter4

 ### Fun Facts
-- 🔭 I’m currently working on an Login Register-based apps.
+- 🔭 I’m currently working on an Data Science and Data Analytics, Login Register-based apps.
 - 🌱 I’m currently learning random languages.
 - Government staff by day, coder by night.
 Balancing public service and tech passion, one line of code at a time.